Abruptive/Wordboot/README.md

 * An AJAX call boilerplate for the front-end of the site.
 * An example action link to the plugin settings available on the Plugins table.

+Learn more about the Plugin features by visiting [the official wiki](https://github.com/AlexandruDoda/Wordpress-Plugin/wiki).

 ## Contents

 The "WordPress Plugin" includes the following files: